Consult a Doctor

 2) Economic hardship: Financial worries are an important and common cause of depression during pregnancy.
 Pregnancy, childbirth and even training up a child are generally expensive.
 To even have a smooth pregnancy journey, the expectant mother needs adequate nutrition and access to quality antenatal care which requires finances.
 Therefore, it is most likely that a pregnant woman in tight economic conditions will easily fall into depression.

 3) Poor family support: Having dependable family support can help improve mental health of pregnant women.
-In the same vein, lack of support from family can trigger antenatal depression.
+In the same vein, a lack of support from family can trigger antenatal depression.
 This is commonly seen in cases of unwanted pregnancy.

 4) Unfavorable marital conditions: Couple conflicts or partners not being in good terms can lead to depression during pregnancy.
 Issues such as gender preference of husbands, physical and verbal abuse can lead to antenatal depression as well.